-Project Goal To improve the environmental health of the Noosa River Estuary through active restoration and conservation activities that engage the Noosa Community in meaningful conservation and support economic and community wellbeing.
-Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable Provide technical and expert support to Noosa for planning, implementation and evaluation associated with appropriate elements of the Noosa River Plan and other (A5.2) Provide technical/peer review on minimum five plans/reports/studies if requested by Noosa Council.
+Project Goal at engage the Noos sa River Estuary through active r a Community in meaningful con Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable Provide technical and expert support to Noosa for planning, implementation and evaluation associated with appropriate elements of the Noosa River Plan and other (A5.2) Provide technical/peer review on minimum five plans/reports/studies if requested by Noosa Council.
 Ongoing for duration of project Minimum 5 peer review reports completed during the three year term of this Agreement, if requested by NSC.
 If NSC requests a peer review, TNC will provide a minimum of 3 experts who are qualified in the relevant area of expertise for NSC consideration and Noosa Council's acceptance of one expert for the peer review.
 TNC coastal and marine management plans (A5.3) Facilitate a minimum of three study tours of relevant sites in line with objectives and scope of the program in Australia/US if requested by Noosa Council (flights and incidentals covered separately by Noosa Council, accommodation and in-country travel covered by this Grant).
 36 months Minimum three individuals on study tours completed during the three year term of this Agreement, if requested by Noosa Council.
 TNC & NSC (A5.4) Develop a Conservation Action Plan for specific issues (not yet determined) relevant to the Noosa Estuary (including community workshops) if requested by Noosa Council.
 1 36 months Conservation Action Plan and Community Workshops completed as required.
 TNC & NSC (A5.5) Facilitate access to TNC conservation networks and researchers if requested by Noosa Council.
 Ongoing for duration of project A number of new contacts/networks to assist Noosa Council with ongoing and future marine conservation activities.
 TNC

-$^{^{1}}$ Note, deliverable changed to Coda Fellowship on commercial fishing (see Chapter 7).
+1 Note, deliverable changed to Coda Fellowship on commercial fishing (see Chapter 7).
 An additional deliverable for seagrass restoration (A5.8) has also been added (see Chapter 7).

 Project Goal To improve the environmental health of the Noosa River Estuary through active restoration and conservation activities that engage the Noosa Community in meaningful conservation and support economic and community wellbeing.
 Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable (A5.6) Promote Noosa Council's Noosa River Plan and shellfish restoration project in at least one national and one international conference.
 36 months Presentation to at least one national and one international conference.
 TNC & NSC (A5.7) Promote Noosa Council's Noosa River Plan and shellfish restoration project to corporate, philanthropic and state/federal government audiences to establish further support for conservation activities that support the Noosa River Plan.
-Ongoing for duration of project A number of new corporate/government/philanthropic alliances and new in-kind support/financial funding contributions.
+Ongoing for duration of project A number of new corporate/ government/ philanthropic alliances and new in-kind support/financial funding contributions.
 TNC & NSC